Leveraging Expert Consistency to Improve Algorithmic Decision Support: Related work

 \subsection{Machine learning for decision support}

-Efforts to support expert decision making with algorithmic tools date back to the use of simple decision rules and statistical models~\citep{meehl1954clinical,sharda1988decision, dawes1989clinical,grove2000clinical}, and have motivated the design of ML algorithms for decades~\citep{horvitz1988decision}.
-In recent years, the increased availability of computing power and data, together with advancements in ML research, have led to a widespread adoption of predictive models to assist experts in high-stakes decisions.
-Application domains are broad and diverse and include lending~\citep{herr2005predicting, khandani2010consumer}, healthcare~\citep{gulshan2016development, mckinney2020international}, hiring~\citep{barocas2016big, chalfin2016productivity}, criminal justice~\citep{stevenson2019algorithmic}, and child welfare~\citep{chouldechova2018case}.

-Challenges of designing and deploying these systems in practice include dealing with potential societal biases encoded in the data available for training~\citep{barocas2016big, eubanks2018automating}, understanding how experts assess and integrate algorithmic recommendations~\citep{tan2010assessing, lebovitz2019doubting, de2020case}, accounting for dynamic environments~\citep{meyer2014machine, d2020fairness,dai2021fair}, and assessing the impact of the algorithm with respect to meaningful downstream endpoints~\citep{luca2016algorithms}.
+Efforts to support expert decision making with algorithmic tools date back to the use of simple decision rules and statistical models~\citep{meehl1954clinical,sharda1988decision, dawes1989clinical,grove2000clinical} and have motivated the design of ML algorithms for decades~\citep{horvitz1988decision}.
+Challenges of designing and deploying these systems include dealing with societal biases encoded in data~\citep{barocas2016big, eubanks2018automating}, understanding how experts use algorithmic recommendations~\citep{tan2010assessing, lebovitz2019doubting, de2020case}, accounting for dynamic environments~\citep{meyer2014machine, d2020fairness,dai2021fair}, and assessing the effects of algorithms with respect to meaningful downstream endpoints~\citep{luca2016algorithms}.